 I have occasionally fed my chickens a little over this amount, and they’re doing fine.

-Note: Feeding your chicken a high amount of rice may lead to lighter yolk in your eggs.
+Note: Feeding your chicken a high amount of rice may lead to a lighter yolk in your eggs.

 PrimeEligable